 This drink and its name originated in England and dates back to at least the late 19th century.
 The name comes from the London slang for a pint of beer, 'shant of gatter' (shanty being a public house, gatter meaning water).
 The ginger ale serves as a flavoursome way to water down the strength of the beer, thus the literal translation, 'pub water'.

-Today the term 'Shandygaff' is forgotten in London but popular in the Caribbean where this drink is made with beer and ginger ale or ginger beer.
+Today, the term 'Shandygaff' is largely forgotten in London, but it remains popular in the Caribbean, where this drink is typically made with beer and ginger ale or ginger beer.

 Difford’s Guide remains free-to-use thanks to the support of the brands in green above.
 Values stated for alcohol and calorie content, and number of drinks an ingredient makes should be considered approximate.